department-of-veterans-affairs/va.gov-team/Practice Areas/Engineering/RFCs/API Code Isolation.md

   * External service endpoints unique to a product will specified in some way within the Engine.
 * Contractors can expect to have identity/login concerns handled for them, and access to `current_user` in their controllers
 * A clear convention is established for how to handle exceptions using our exising custom exception classes.
-* Contractors should be able to "live" inside their module while devloping it, including running specs if possible. (research Rails 5 Engine dummy app)
+* Contractors should be able to "live" inside their module while devloping it, including running specs if possible.
+(Not sure if this is possible given dependencies outlined.
+Need to do more research on Rails 5 Engine dummy apps)

 ## Questions to discuss